Air Force Falcons men's basketball

-The Air Force Falcons men's basketball team represents the United States Air Force Academy, located in Colorado Springs, Colorado, in NCAA Division I basketball competition.
+The Air Force Falcons men's basketball team represents the United States Air Force Academy, located in Air Force Academy, Colorado, in NCAA Division I basketball competition.
 They play their home games at the Clune Arena and are members of the Mountain West Conference.
+The Falcons are coached by Joe Scott, who is in the fourth year of his second stint as head coach of Air Force.
+Air Force has appeared in the NCAA tournament four times, most recently in 2006.

 Postseason

 NCAA tournament results

-The Falcons have appeared in four NCAA Tournaments, with a combined record of 0–4.
+The Falcons have appeared in the NCAA tournament four times.
+Their record is 0–4.

 NIT results

 The Falcons have appeared in one National Invitation Tournament, with a record of 3–1.

 CIT results

 The Falcons have appeared in two CollegeInsider.com Tournaments, with a combined record of 2–2.